 - Gold lining

-The color cast from a gold umbrella is very warm, so they’re not used often (just like with gold reflectors).
+The color cast of reflected light from a gold umbrella is very warm, so they’re not used often (just like with gold reflectors).

 A silver umbrella interior is more reflective than a white one so it produces is a crispier, harsh light that’s more contrasty.
-While the advantage of reflective umbrellas is that they bounce more light back into the subject, because silver is so reflective, the light can be a bit hard.
+While the advantage of a silver interior is that more light bounces back into the subject, because silver is so reflective, the light can be hard.

-A white lining produces softer light and therefore softer shadows.,
+An umbrella with white lining produces softer light and therefore softer shadows.

 Reflective umbrella set up